yajurvendrasinh/interview-tech-prep/README.md

 Building systems that can handle thousands of requests per hour, or store GBs per second, or across geographically spread locations using hundreds of servers in the cloud.
 Learn to understand and appreciate some of these challenges.

 A good source of problems: highscalability.com.

 Example problems

 - How do you design a URL shortening service?

 ### Object Oriented Design

 Understand popular design patterns.
-Learn how to translate real world object into Classes.
+Learn how to translate real world objects into Classes.

 ### Behavioral Questions